 GET INFORMED & ASK QUESTIONS – Knowledge really is power!
 Read as much as you can.
 Get up to speed on the research others have done.
 Simply saying “No More Trucks!” can alienate truck drivers who also oppose this project.
 Tell your friends, family, and neighbors.
 This is not an either/or discussion.
 We can want our local government to follow land use plans without being anti-development.
 We can respect the work that truck drivers do while wanting them not to drive over graves at Abraham Lincoln National Cemetery.
 Be kind.
 Be courteous.
 Many of us have been fighting this battle for a long time, and it’s important to realize that some people are new to the fight.
 Learn about the project so you can speak in an educated manner and be able to refute opposing viewpoints with grace.

-REACH OUT TO TAXING BODIES & PUBLIC SERVICES – While other taxing bodies don’t make the final decision, they do have the ability to communicate what they feel is best for the community.
-Encourage your school boards, fire protection district, local police department, & library to come out against this project.
+REACH OUT TO TAXING BODIES & PUBLIC SERVANTS – While other taxing bodies don’t make the final decision, they do have the ability to communicate what they feel is best for the community.
+Call.
+Write.
+Contact.
+Encourage your school boards, fire protection district, local police department, park district & library district to come out against this project.
 Tell them that you do not want this project — and don’t forget to tell them why.

 Please Note: We do NOT advocate people following trucks, taking video of trucks while driving, and certainly not Facebooking while driving.
-Do not put yourself in harms’ way.
+Do not put yourself in harms’ way and violate the law.
 If you live in the area, you know the trucks are here.